lsst-dm/dmtn-056/dataunits.rst

     We should consider adding everything in ``afw.image.VisitInfo``.
     That may be true of some other concrete DataUnits as well.

+    It will probably be necessary to add per-Camera Visit tables for Camera-specific metadata as well.
+    This is a rather significant change to the common schema, but it's not actually problematic.

 Python API
 ^^^^^^^^^^